 2019 Intercollegiate Championship Tournament Logistics Information

-The 2019 Intercollegiate Championship Tournament, powered by LetterOne, will be held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 5–6, 2019.
-The 2018 ICT was also held here.
+The 2019 Intercollegiate Championship Tournament (ICT), powered by LetterOne, was held at the Hyatt Regency O'Hare in Rosemont, Illinois (near Chicago), on April 5–6, 2019.
+The 2018 ICT was also held at this site.

 April 5–6, 2019 (Friday–Saturday).